Grilled Ribeye Steak with Onion Blue Cheese Sauce

 I always relied on Mr. Wishes to do all of the grilling around here, but guess what?
 I grilled for the first time completely on my own for the first time recently and was so proud of myself.
-These Grilled Ribeye Steak with Onion Blue Cheese Sauce have been on my “to make” list for a long time and I finally made it happen.
+These Grilled Ribeye Steak with Onion Blue Cheese Sauce or herb compound butter have been on my “to make” list for a long time and I finally made it happen.

 I used my favorite Certified Angus Beef® brand ribeye steaks for this recipe.
 If you are not super familiar with the different cuts of beef, the ribeye is also known as Delmonico Steak or Filet of Ribeye.
 This particular boneless steak that is best for grilling or sautéing is rich, tender, juicy and flavorful, with generous marbling throughout.